nice-game/nice-model/README.md

 `texture2` is interpreted as a texture where the first 2 channels represent a tangent-space normal encoded as `normal.xy / normal.z`, the 3rd channel represents a "polish" factor, and the 4th channel represents a "metallic" factor.
 For the sake of performance, this *should* reference a DXT3 file.

-`light_penetration` represents the percentage of light that makes it through one unit of material.
-0 represents an opaque object, and 255 represents a completely invisible object.
+`light_penetration` represents the percent of light remaining after travelling through one unit of material, as if the object absorbed the rest of the light.
+0 represents an opaque object, and 255 represents maximum transparency.
+Note that even with maximum transparency, an object may just become blurry instead of invisible, as subsurface scattering may still cause some light to be reflected.

 `subsurface_scattering` represents how wide of a cone each incoming ray spreads out into per unit distance traveled through the material.
 0 represents no scattering, and 255 represents maximum scattering.
 The units here are arbitrary.